Overview

 Research & Insights

-User feedback, gathered informally via a WhatsApp group with fellow students, confirmed recurring frustrations: the app was confusing, offered little guidance, and made users overly reliant on staff for basic tasks like booking or paying
+Informal user feedback gathered through a WhatsApp group with fellow students helped validate the findings.
+Users consistently described the app as confusing, lacking guidance, and overly reliant on staff support for basic tasks such as booking or managing payments.

 Redesign